LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 Line 1 shows a function call to ``show_weather``, and we pass it ``phone`` as the argument.
 The statement tells Python, *Run the code to give us a weather report, and use the data assigned to phone*.
+This is an example of procedural programming.

 Line 3 shows an object-oriented approach to the same job. ``phone`` is an object that contains code for displaying the weather.
 The statement tells